wmassey776/Hacktoberfest_2021/README.md

 <img src="https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg">

-## Background Info
+## 🎃 Background Info
-🎃 Hacktoberfest is a month-long celebration of open source software run by DigitalOcean.
+Hacktoberfest is a month-long celebration of open source software run by DigitalOcean.
 During the month of October, you are invited to join the developer community by contributing to open-source projects.
 Create a Python Project of your choice, and make a pull request and contribute to this repo!

 ---

-## Requirements
+## ✅ Requirements
-✅ Projects must be developed using:
+ Projects must be developed using Python only!

 ![made-with-Python](https://img.shields.io/badge/-blue?&labelColor=black&label=Python&logo=python&logoColor=white)